aaz25/431-2021/classes/class02/README.md

 ## Today's Announcements

 1. Each class is recorded.
-The Class 01 recording is available on Canvas through Modules, or you can view (and, I believe, download) it on the Zoom link I've provided in our Shared Google Drive.
-Recordings of each class should be posted the next morning during the semester.
+The Class 01 recording is available on [Canvas](https://canvas.case.edu/) through Modules, or you can view (and, I believe, download) it on the Zoom link provided in our Shared Google Drive.
+Recordings of each class should be posted the next morning.
 If you have problems accessing the recordings, let us know about it on [Piazza](https://thomaselove.github.io/431/).

 -----------------